svc-bi-concepts/test-mkdocs/docs/dbt-setup.md

 ## 5. Initialize your Analytics Project

-The initialization creates the following project structure:
+The initialization creates the following project base structure:

       📦 your_dbt_project
       ├── 📂 analyses